Good moooorning, Vietnaaaam! Do you fancy the smell of Napalm in the morning?

 Alright, lower your pitchforks, here we go:

-Until you’re halfway through you think you have this book figured out.
+Until you’re halfway through you think you have this book Black Liesfigured out.
 You’re ready to despise every single characters and hate on everything that’s going on and then… then the motherlord of all curveballs gets thrown at you and suddently you love every single character and this turns into one of the most epic love stories you’ve read.

 Mind.
 Blown.